asynkron/protoactor-website/hugo/content/docs/bootcamp/unit-1/lesson-4/_index.md

 ## Reactive applications

-The Merriam Webster dictionary defines reactive as *"ready to respond to external events»* , which means that the components are always active and always ready to receive messages.
+The Merriam Webster dictionary defines reactive as *"ready to respond to external events"* , which means that the components are always active and always ready to receive messages.
 This definition reveals the essence of reactive applications, focusing on systems that:

-- *react to events*
+- **react to events:**
   Event orientation means having the following qualities.
-- *react to increased load*
+- **react to increased load:**
   Focus on scalability, competitive access to shared resources is minimized.
-- *react to failures*
+- **react to failures:**
   Fault-tolerant systems are created with the ability to recover at all levels.
-- *react to users*
+- **react to users:**
   Guaranteed response time, regardless of the load.

 Each of these characteristics is essential for reactive applications.
 They all depend on each other, but not as tiers of standard multi-level architecture.
 Instead, they describe properties that apply across the all technology stack: